philuttley/stats_methods/reference.md

 sample
 :  A set of measurements, drawn from an underlying population, either real (e.g. the height distribution of Dutch adults) or notional (the distribution of possible measurements from an experiment with some random measurement error).
 A sample may also refer to a set of random variates drawn from a probability distribution.

+sample space
+:   The set of all possible outcomes of an experiment or trial.

 seed
 :   (pseudo-)Random number generators must be 'seeded' using a number, usually an integer, which is usually provided automatically by a system call, but may also be specified by the user.
 Starting from a given seed, a random number generator will return a fixed sequence of pseudo-random variates, as long as the generating function is called repeatedly without resetting the seed (this behaviour must be forced in Python using `numpy.random.seed`, otherwise a new seed is provided at every function call).